 P.E. is on Wednesday and the children will need a full PE kit in school on this day.
 They will bring their PE kit home every week.
 Please label all belongings.

 Reading books are needed in school every day.

 Children are encouraged to complete a REN quiz once a week.

-· Homework will be given out each Friday to be returned to school on Thursday along with their reading records.
+Homework is given out on a Friday to be returned to school on Thursday.

-Spellings will come home on Friday and will be tested on the following Friday.
+Spellings will come home on Friday and are tested on Fridays.